derat/nup/server/README.md

 *   `filename` - Image path from [Song]'s `CoverFilename` field.
 *   `size` (optional) - Integer cover dimensions, e.g. `400` to request that the
     image be scaled (and possibly cropped) to 400x400.
+*   `webp` (optional) - If `1`, return a prescaled WebP version of the image if available.
+If unavailable, return JPEG.

 ### /delete\_song (POST)